jittering/traefik-kop/README.md

 ## Configuration

-traefik-kop can be configured via either CLI flags are environment variables.
+traefik-kop can be configured via either CLI flags or environment variables.

 ```text
 USAGE: